C7C8/Dotfiles/README.md

-# Sourec Dotfiles, Sathanas-grade
+# Sourec Dotfiles (sathanas)

-These are my (Sourec) dotfiles, sathanas-grade.
-That means that they're designed to be used on a FAST system with a full+ keyboard, not an ancient laptop like the other branch.
+These are my dotfiles, sathanas-grade.
+That means that they're designed to be used on a fast system with a full+ keyboard, not an ancient laptop like the other branch.
 Assume a desktop build with a number pad and two screens.